Welcome to Year 2

 We have continued to develop our coding skills using the block coding software Discovery Coding.
 We have an understanding of what an algorithm is and why the skills of design, abstraction, recognising pattern and evaluation are great life skills which can be applied to many activities.

 This terms mantle has been to create our own Smoothie Company.
 Groups have chosen the name of their company, slogans and strap lines.
-There was a trip to the Co-op to select their fruit and understand the weight and monetary value of items.
-This culminated in making tasting and evaluating their own smoothie recipe.
+We will be visiting the Co-op to select fruit and understand the weight and monetary value of items.
+This will culminate in making, tasting and evaluating our own smoothie recipe.

 We have appreciated the importance of healthy food to ensure our bodies receive the goodness required to stay well and grow.

 Our vets afternoon was such fun as children considered the basic animal needs for survival, care, warmth, air, food and water.

 Our visit to the Birmingham Think Tank gave more opportunities to explore the human body and the wonderful science garden

 We are also becoming tour guides learning which countries make up the British Isles and research outstanding features we would recommend to others.

 We have studied the lovely text The Light House Keeper's Lunch.
 We have written down our own ideal healthy lunch box.
 Created new endings for the story and produced our own collages of the lighthouse.